 Celebrities have a huge impact on the lives of their fans.
 Often, their fans become so influenced that they start imagining a relationship with them.
-This imaginary relationship that blossoms in a fan’s mind is called a parasocial relationship.
+This imaginary one-sided relationship that blossoms in a fan’s mind is called a parasocial relationship.
 A media-induced relationship makes the fans copy their dressing style, diet, and lifestyle.

 This behavior trait, though not healthy, is surprising and well-documented in psychology.
 Do you know someone who is in a parasocial relationship?